Peg-Wu/CircPCBL/README.md

 4. [`Animal_GPU.py`](./Model/Animal_GPU.py): Used for animal circRNAs identification, running on GPU.
 * `--input`: File path of the input.
 (Must be in `fasta` format)
 * `--output`: Path for storing the result file.
 (Must be in `csv` format)
+* `--batch_size`: The default value is 16, it is recommended not to set it too large.